+Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
+The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
+Leased assets may not be used as security for borrowing purposes.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 Lease liabilities include the net present value of the following lease payments:

-- fixed payments (including in-substance fixed payments), less any lease incentives receivable - variable lease payment that are based on an index or a rate, initially measured using the index or rate as at the commencement date - amounts expected to be payable by the Group under residual value guarantees - the exercise price of a purchase option if the Group is reasonably certain to exercise that option, and - payments of penalties for terminating the lease, if the lease term reflects the Group exercising that termination option.
+- fixed payments (including in-substance fixed payments), less any lease incentives receivable - variable lease payments that are based on an index or a rate, initially measured using the index or rate as at the commencement date - amounts expected to be payable by the Group under residual value guarantees - the exercise price of a purchase option if the Group is reasonably certain to exercise that option, and - payments of penalties for terminating the lease, if the lease term reflects the Group exercising that termination option.